Checklists in AutoTask

 1. Don't change a ticket status to Complete without first checking off all the checklist items.
 If you change the status of a ticket to Complete without all the checklist items being checked off, a workflow rule will automatically change the ticket status to Follow-Up Needed.

 1. If an item in a checklist is not applicable to that particular ticket and therefore will not be completed, prepend the item with "NA: " or "Not Applicable: " before checking it off.
 That way anyone looking at the ticket in the future will know that this task was not performed.
 If necessary, in order to clarify, add a note in the ticket or time entry explaining why the item was not applicable (e.g., it required installing a piece of software the user didn't need).
 That way anyone looking at the ticket in the future will know why this task was not performed.
-If the note is brief, you can also prepend it to the checklist item.
+If the note is brief, you can instead prepend it to the checklist item.

 1. If an item in a checklist was completed prior to the creation of the ticket (e.g., a machine already has a piece of software installed because it was used by a previous user), prepend the item with “PC: ” or “Previously Completed: ”